MicrosoftDocs/patterns-practices/patterns-practices/guide/15-extending-the-prism-library-5.0-for-wpf.md

     }
 ```

+> [!NOTE]
-**Note:** The overrides of the region adapters and mappings are required because Unity cannot determine the appropriate concrete type to return when an implementation of an interface is requested.
+> The overrides of the region adapters and mappings are required because Unity cannot determine the appropriate concrete type to return when an implementation of an interface is requested.
 These calls associate the concrete type to return for each interface.
 When concrete types are requested Unity is able to directly resolve them by instantiating that type.

 ```C#
     // when using MEFBootstrapper